 Melissa Wiggins

-Coach Wiggins left UVA in 1993 to take an assistant coaching job at Montana State, where she stayed for just a year before returning to her home state to take a job at James Madison University, also as an assistant coach for women’s basketball.
+Coach Wiggins left UVA in 1993 to take an assistant coaching job at Montana State.
+She soon returned to her home state as the assistant coach for women’s basketball at James Madison University.
 During this time, Coach Wiggins was also instrumental in helping choose the WNBA Charlotte Sting’s inaugural team.
-She stayed at JMU for two years (during which time JMU made it the NCAA tournament) before being offered a position at Dartmouth as an assistant coach for women’s field hockey and women’s lacrosse.
-The women’s lacrosse team won the Ivy League Conference Championship that year and went to the NCAA Final Four as well.
+She stayed at JMU for two years (during which time JMU made it to the NCAA tournament) before being offered a position at Dartmouth as an assistant coach for women’s field hockey and women’s lacrosse.
+The Dartmouth women’s lacrosse team won the Ivy League Conference Championship that year and went to the NCAA Final Four as well.

 James River is incredibly fortunate to have a person of Melissa's caliber leading our athletic programming, teaching our children, and lobbying for improvements to our facilities.
 Melissa lives in Lynchburg.